 It has 20mm wide-angle to capture landscapes, and 60 times zoom to shoot things from afar, the FZ80’s lens is versatile.

-You can also capture 4K videos which is four times the resolution of standard Full HD.
+It can capture 4K videos which is 4 times the resolution of standard Full HD.

 You can also use the 4K PHOTO mode to lock fleeting moments and save them as high-resolution photos.
-You can record the scene at 30 frames per second then save the moments you prefer.
+Also, record the scene at 30 frames per second then save the moments you prefer.

 The Panasonic Lumix FZ80 allows you to take pictures in low light with high performance.